 On and off, dogs do signal us on when they need to go to the bathroom, but we just don’t realize their gesture.
 In that case, try to take note of such signals.
 Your pooch is unique and their way of signaling might also be unique!
 They might bark, go near to the door, nip at your feet, sniff or keep going around in circles.
 Take note what your puppy is trying to tell you before an accident occurs.

 Hours before you both go to sleep (supposedly 2 hours before), reduce their fluid intake in order to prevent them from relieving at night.
 Usually, puppies sleep for a good 7 hours without a bathroom break.
 But, if they wake up in the middle of the night, don’t make it a big deal.
 Otherwise, they’ll mistake it for playtime and won’t let either of you sleep.
 In tune, it might also become their habit of waking up at night for a random play session.
 Try to keep the lights low and don’t talk to your puppy before bedtime.

 And of course, there’s no better way to praise your puppy than to reward them with something.
 Moreover, that’s their encouragement to learn something new every time.
+So, keep some treat in your treat bag when training your puppy.
 Firstly, praise them saying “good boy” or “good girl” in a tone so that your pup understands you’re being loving towards them.
 On top of that, some cuddles would do wonders!
 Occasionally, drop some treats too.

 12. Retraining an Older Dog

 For adult dogs, there’s no better alternative than to keep them confined at a designated space.
 We wouldn’t lie about how adult dogs are a little difficult to potty-train, but there are convenient ways of doing so.
 Take them outside more frequently than you would take your puppy.